All Episodes

 My audience is larger than the nightly news.

-If you combine their nightly news audiences uh uh might have an argument there, but this audience is larger than than any cable news show.
+If you combine their nightly news audiences, they might have an argument there.

-I don't care what the show is, it's larger, and by many, many multiples.
+I don't care what the show is, it's larger.

-As such, a consensus of American news consumers by making me a most listened to media figure in the country, have therefore anointed me with also being the most accurate and the most right.
+As such, a consensus of American news consumers by making me a most listened-to media figure in the country have therefore anointed me with also being the most accurate and the most right.

-There is a consensus of agreement among the American people that this is not only the most listened to program, but by virtue of that it is also the most right.
+There is a consensus of agreement among the American people that this is not only the most listened to program, but by virtue of that, it is also the most right.

-It is also the most accurate, it is also the most correct.
+It is also the most correct.

-People who disagree with this are rush deniers.
+Anybody else, people who disagree with this are rush deniers.

 And they are simply living in a dream world.

-They refuse to accept the truth, they refuse to see the truth for what it is, and I am going to uh uh become even less tolerant of the rush deniers than I have been uh up to now.
+And I am going to become even less tolerant of the rush deniers than I have been up to now.

-A consensus of the American people, ladies and gentlemen, has made me not only the most listened-to radio talk show host in America, but it also the most accurate and the most correct.
+A consensus of the American people, ladies and gentlemen, has made me not only the most listened to radio talk show host in America, but it also the most accurate and the most correct.

-Here now to the phones, we go to David and Gaithersburg, Maryland.
+We go to David in Gaithersburg, Maryland.

 David, great to have you with us today, sir.

-Historic videos, Rush.
+Historic Dittos, Rush.

-Hey, the senior political editor for CBS News.com was on the Washington Journal this morning.
+Hey, the senior political editor for CBSNews.com was on the Washington Journal this morning.

-So I called in and asked him if he thought the reason that the network news divisions were losing viewers and laying off employees was because the conservative talk industry radio industry that you spawned was constantly pointing out that both the network news divisions and the entertainment uh network news divisions are constantly undermining our political process.
+So I called in and asked him if he thought the reason that the network news divisions were losing viewers and laying off employees was because the conservative talk radio industry that you spawned was constantly pointing out that both the network news divisions and the entertainment network news divisions are constantly undermining our political process.

-And I mean, Rush, he immediately gave you some credit uh by saying that you were basically the person that was leading the change uh uh under the under the complete change, but then he quickly converted it to try to blow it off with talking points saying that that basically people can go to whoever they choose to to get the personality that they trust.
+But then he quickly converted it to try to blow it off with talking points saying that basically people can go to whoever they choose to to get the personality that they trust.

-And Rush, I thought the amazing thing was the one thing that this guy never did point out was my premise, underlying premise that the network news divisions and the entertainment news divisions are undermining our political process.
+And Rush, I thought the amazing thing was the one thing that this guy never did point out was my underlying premise that the network news divisions and the entertainment news divisions are undermining our political process.

 He never mentioned that at all.